-The Small N.C.
-Town That Wants To Dissolve Itself
+The Small North Carolina Town That Wants To Dissolve Itself

 More than 50 years after it was incorporated as a town, Centerville, N.C., is on its way to dissolving its charter, as the town is unwilling to impose a property tax and unable to offer services beyond streetlights.

-Its leaders say the rural town — which comprises less than 200 acres and has fewer than 100 residents — is struggling to pay its bills and has run out of options.
+Its leaders say the rural town, which comprises less than 200 acres and has fewer than 100 residents, is struggling to pay its bills and has run out of options.

 Located about 44 miles northeast of Raleigh, Centerville has shrunk in recent years — to 89 people, according to the most recent U.S. Census data.
 First chartered in 1965, the town has a volunteer fire department, but it relies on Franklin County for many other services, and its finances have been stretched thin.